Lover Come Back (1961) Directed by Delbert Mann. Doris Day, Rock Hudson, Tony Randall (107 min).

 Doris Day is the biggest female star in Hollywood history, as measured by her box office statistics (and adjusted for inflation).
 For ten years, she was in the highest grossing top ten, and for four of those as the number one female star, surpassed only by her male counterpart, John Wayne.
 She was also the number one female recording star in the 1950s and 60s.

-Born Doris Kappelhoff in Cincinnati OH, Day had been a band singer with Les Brown and his Band of Renown, her song “Sentimental Journey” a favorite during the war years.
+Doris Mary Anne von Kappelhoff (named by her mother after silent film star Doris Kenyon) was born in Cincinnati OH.
+She had planned on a dancing career, but after her leg was broken in a serious automobile accident, she turned to singing.
+At 17, she joined Les Brown and his Band of Renown, formerly Les Brown and the Blue Devils, they got together at Duke University.
+Her song “Sentimental Journey” was a chart topping favorite during the war years.
 Her personal life was hard, married to a physically abusive man at 17, by 18 she was divorced, a single mother.
 A second marriage lasted only eight months.
-She was reluctant to be an actress, but she was appealingly natural on screen and her career soared.
+She auditioned for her first film when Judy Garland turned down Romance on the High Seas and and Betty Hutton stepped out because she was pregnant.
+“Movie acting came to me with greater ease and naturalness than anything else I had ever done" (NYTimes).
+She was reluctant at first to be an actress, but she was appealingly natural on screen and her career soared.
 Rock Hudson, born Roy Fitzgerald, on the other hand, had always wanted to be an actor.
 After serving in the Navy during WW II, he moved to California and worked hard at becoming an actor, helped by his good looks as much as his talent.
 His breakout role in The Magnificent Obsession propelled his career, and he won an Oscar nomination for Giant, alongside his co-star, James Dean.

 Doris Day and Rock Hudson’s first comedy pairing was in Pillow Talk.
 Their names had been linked as top box office draws in the 1957-58 season, and it was producer Ross Hunter’s idea to team them.
 The film, sophisticated for its day, redrew her girl next door image as a successful, sexy career woman.
 That film was her only Oscar nomination.
 Since it was a smash hit, Lover Come Back was devised as a variation on a theme, to capitalize on their screen chemistry.
 Lover Come Back is considered by many, including Hudson and Tony Randall, two of the three stars, the superior film, and was Oscar nominated for its screenplay.